Student Number 1

 Student No.1 is a 2003 Indian Tamil-language coming of age action film directed by Selva.
-The film starring Sibiraj in his debut and Sherin in lead role while also features Manivannan, Yugendran and Nassar among others.
+The film stars Sibiraj in his debut and Sherin in lead roles alongside Manivannan, Yugendran and Nassar among others.
 This movie is a remake of the 2001 Telugu film of the same name.
 Student Number 1 was panned by critics and flopped at the box office.

 Cast

 Production

 Shooting was commenced at Chennai, for a fifteen-days schedule, after which the unit moved to Russia to shoot two songs.
 The rest of the songs were shot at locations in Andhra Pradesh.
 A set at a cost of about two lakhs was erected on the beach in Visakhapatnam and it took six days to picturise a song.
 Choreographing the dance steps was dance choreographer Tarunraj.
 Sibiraj said that first scene which was shot on him was "where I enter the college library, and find Sherin and her friends dancing to taped music.
 I stop the tape and advice the girls".